djangify/inspirational/README.md

 Welcome to the GitHub repository for [Inspirational Guidance](https://www.inspirationalguidance.com) — a calm and capable platform designed to help women **live with purpose**.

-This Django-powered site offers journal prompts, calming tools, goal tracker and printable resources — all supporting intentional living for women navigating change, burnout, reinvention, and rediscovery.
+This Django-powered site offers journal prompts, calming tools, goal tracker and printable resources - all supporting intentional living for women navigating change, burnout, reinvention, and rediscovery.

 ---

-## 🧭 What This Project Is
+## What This Project Is

-Inspirational Guidance is a personal growth platform with a soul.
-It was created to support quiet, thoughtful women who want to return to a life that feels meaningful — one decision, one prompt, one purpose-led moment at a time.
+Inspirational Guidance is a personal growth platform.
+It was created to support women who want to return to a life that feels meaningful — one purpose-led moment at a time.

 Take a look at the getting started guide for new members.

 [![Getting Started](https://img.shields.io/badge/-Getting_Started_Guide-blue?style=for-the-badge)](https://github.com/djangify/inspirational/blob/main/getting-started-inspirational-guidance.pdf)

-### 🎯 Core Features
+### Core Features

 - ✅ Guided journal prompts
 - ✅ Personalised goal tracker